efatto/efatto/account_invoice_constraint_chronology_supplier/readme/DESCRIPTION.rst

-This module is a replacement of *account_invoice_constraint_chronology* to helps ensuring the chronology of supplier invoice numbers.
+This module is a replacement of *account_invoice_constraint_chronology* to helps ensuring the chronology of supplier invoice numbers, and excluding check on draft invoices.

 It prevents the validation of invoices when: